-Rob Marsden, Senior Lecturer and Award Leader for drama is working with the New Vic Theatre and the Brampton Museum to develop placement opportunities for Drama and Theatre Arts students, including students on Staffordshire University’s MA in Theatre Practice.
+Rob Marsden, Senior Lecturer and Award Leader for drama worked with the New Vic Theatre and the Brampton Museum to develop placement opportunities for Drama and Theatre Arts students, including students on Staffordshire University’s MA in Theatre Practice.

-Dr Carmel Thomason, Senior Lecturer in Journalism from Staffordshire University’s School of Computing and Digital Technologies will be researching aspects of Philip Astley’s story, including his link to Newcastle-under-Lyme and legacy in contemporary performing arts.
-This research will support the development of a Resource Pack for community groups and schools to continue learning about Astley beyond 2018.
-Students on Staffordshire University’s Journalism degree courses will interview well-known performers and experts in circus history.
+Dr Carmel Thomason, Senior Lecturer in Journalism from Staffordshire University’s School of Computing and Digital Technologies researched aspects of Philip Astley’s life story working alongside the Brampton Museum Research team and Andrew Van Buren, discovering new links to Newcastle-under-Lyme and expanding knowledge of Astley’s legacy in contemporary performing arts.
+This research supported the development of a Resource Pack for community groups and schools allowing them to continue learning about Astley beyond 2018.
+Students on Staffordshire University’s Journalism degree courses interviewed well-known performers and experts in circus history.

 Newcastle-under-Lyme is a lively market town in North Staffordshire with a population of over 75,000.
 Home to the New Vic Theatre and the Brampton Museum, the town has a varied and exciting arts and cultural calendar.
 The Newcastle-under-Lyme Business Improvement District organises an annual Jazz and Blues festivals and since 2014 has collaborated with Appetite and Newcastle-under-Lyme Borough Council to bring circus to Newcastle-under-Lyme’s town centre during the Homecoming Festival.